-- Found state quarters – again, Anna was helping me to find “special quarters”.
+- Found state quarters – again, Smarty was helping me to find “special quarters”.

 - Found some other “unusual” coins – a 50 cent coin and a dollar coin.